jazzooi21/projEuler_sol/README.md

 Project Euler solutions
 =======

 Simple solutions to Project Euler math problems.
+The start of my long journey in learning fluency in Python and programming languages in general.

 Written (mostly) in Python 3.

-Some solution programs include a mathematical explanation to justify code logic.
+In some cases a mathematical explanation is included to justify code logic.